fk1blow/haplea/docs/Ranked-Retrival.md

 - parse recipe doc and extract terms
 - build an intermediate hash map
+- for each term in the recipe/document
+    - find the term in the hashmap
+    - update the `count` field
-- for each term in recipe, update the hash map(TF/count, field)
+- build a posting list for each term in the hashmap

 ```
 doc_terms = {